Freheims/Master-project-backend/README.md

 ### OPTIONS '/session'
 Post a new Session

-### GET '/raw/sessions'
+### GET '/sessions'
-Get all unprocessed sessions
+Get all sessions without datapoints and locations

-### GET '/raw/session/:id'
-Get the unprocessed session with the given id

-### POST '/raw/sessions'
+### POST '/sessions'
-Expects parameter "Finished" which is either 'false' or '1' Get all unprocessed session with the given Finished value
+Expects parameter "Finished" which is either 'false' or '1' Get all session, without datapoints and locations,  with the given Finished value

+### GET '/session/:id'
+Get the session, without datapoints, with the given id

+### GET '/fullsession/:id'
+Get the session, with datapoints, with the given id

-### PUT '/raw/session/:id'
+### PUT '/session/:id'
 Update the session with the given id

-### POST '/beacon'
+### OPTIONS '/beacon'
 Create a new Beacon

+### OPTIONS '/beacon/delete'
+Expects parameter "Id"
+Delete the beacon with the given Id

 ### GET '/beacons'
 Get all beacons